 So maybe Goth Lattes—not unlike my own experience during my The Cure phase in high school—are just misunderstood.
 At such a small dose, mixed with milk, what could possibly be the harm?
 Turns out the bigger issue relates back to what sorts of medications you’re taking, specifically medications made of very small molecules such as birth control.

 When we ran our own admittedly poppy trend piece back in June, a few folks with deeper knowledge of the risks posed by charcoal in drinks reached out in response.
 One of them is a practicing hospitalist in the Seattle area, Dr. Matthew Powell, who goes by @cocktailmd on Instagram.
-Dr. Powell helped clear up some of the misconceptions I had about grams and dosage amounts when administering AC in a hospital setting.
-“The OHSU folks are correct that [doctors] use activated charcoal (AC) in certain types of overdose by administering a 50g dose,” he says.
+Dr. Powell helped clear up some of the misconceptions I had about grams and dosage amounts when administering AC in a hospital setting. “[Doctors] use activated charcoal (AC) in certain types of overdose by administering a 50g dose,” he says.
 “That megadose is meant to prevent absorption of a megadose of a toxin or medication.
 It turns out that with all of the microscopic pores in AC there is an extraordinarily high surface area in even just one gram of it—about the same as three or four tennis courts.
 That surface area is where other substances stick (“adsorption”) to prevent them getting into the system (“absorption”).”

 “Not everything sticks,” Dr. Powell says, “but everything that does stick passes through the system and out the other end without adversely affecting the person.”
 Dr. Powell continued (bold emphasis from Sprudge):